PipelineAI/pipeline/docs/quickstart/kubernetes/README.md

 ## Create Kubernetes Cluster
 We recommend [**Jenkins-X**](https://jenkins-x.io/getting-started/install/) to install on AWS/EKS, Azure/AKS, Google Cloud/GKE, or On-Premise.

 _Note: When using AWS EKS, make sure you allocate 100GB to the root volume ephemeral storage - or you will see lots of `Evicted` pods.
-The default of 20GB is not enough for the Docker images._
+The defaults of 10GB or 20GB is not enough for the Docker images._

 Here is a sample command using [Jenkins-X](https://jenkins-x.io/commands/jx_create_cluster_eks/) with AWS EKS:
 ```